kadisoka/iam/README.md

 ## Getting Started

-This project was designed to use only [docker-compose](https://docs.docker.com/compose/) to run locally.
+This project was designed to use [docker-compose](https://docs.docker.com/compose/) as the primary way to run locally.
 Be sure to have Docker and docker-compose installed.
-Go binary distribution is not required to be installed on the host.
+Go binary distribution is not needed to be installed on the host.

 The root `docker-compose.yaml` file was designed to run the independent server application which source and its required resources are located in folder